 Every day, transplants bring renewed life to patients and their families and communities.
 A single donor can save up to eight lives through organ donation, restore sight in two people through cornea donation, and heal up to 75 others through tissue donation.

-In the U.S., nearly 120,000 people are currently waiting for life-saving organ transplants, and 10,000 of them live right here in New York.
+In the U.S., over 106,000 people are currently waiting for life-saving organ transplants, and over 8,000 live right here in New York.

 Enrolling in the New York State Donate Life Registry means that someday your generosity could change dozens of lives.
 When you register online, you can choose what organs and tissues you want to donate, and you can update your status at any time.
 For more information, visit this page.
 Click here for the Spanish page.

 There is no age limit on who can become an organ donor.
 However, you must be a least 16 years or older to be on the New York State Donate Life Registry.